Academic Catalog

 Repeatability: Not Repeatable

-Literature by African Americans beginning in slavery and continuing on into the 20th and 21st centuries.
-Discovery of many of the current stereotypes in American cultural mythology about African Americans.
-Study of the complex and varying forms of resistance and creation African Americans have developed.
-Definition of issues and strategies in writings from the 19th, 20th and 21st centuries, including audience, identity (self), gender, family, culture, politics, spirituality and language.
-Intended for students wishing to transfer and/or students interested in African American literature.
+Literature by African Americans beginning with slavery, and continuing through Reconstruction, into the 20th and 21st centuries.
+Study of many of the current stereotypes in American cultural mythology about African Americans.
+Study of the complex and varying forms of resistance and strategies for survival that African Americans have been forced to develop.
+Examination of issues and strategies in writings from the 19th, 20th, and 21st centuries, including audience, identity (self), gender, family, culture, politics, spirituality, and language.
+Intended for students wishing to transfer and/or students interested in exploring African American literature.

 ENGL 12A • ALL POWER TO THE PEOPLE: LITERATURE OF THE BLACK PANTHER PARTY